Multiply Your Money With This Simple Rule of Thumb

 The Rule of 115 is also thanks to the power of compound interest.
 The more interest your money earns, the more your money will work for you.

 However, this assumes you reinvest the interest rather than spend it on some new clothes or games.
+Reinvesting your interest is pretty simple – if you're not getting a check or payment from your investments annually, you're probably reinvesting your interest.

 Check that box and then forget about it.
 Wait 14 years.
 Watch your money triple.
+It's that simple.